1. Goals

 3. Title Search and Mortgage Subordination

 Your attorney or title company will need to draw up a title report.
-If there is a mortgage on the property, the Trust will need to contact the mortgagor to discuss the effect of the easement on the mortgage and to develop a written agreement.
-For those wishing to take advantage of the federal income tax deductions, the mortgage agreement is required under IRS regulations.
+If there is a mortgage on the property, your lender will need to agree to subordinate your mortgage to the conservation easement.
 The cost of the title search is your responsibility. *

 4. Baseline Documentation